Helifiol/movie-torrent/README.md

 **search and download torrent movies* and tv shows**

-**Download torrents effortlessly without being redirected to malicous sites or refreshing the site multiple times to get a download link**
+**Download torrents effortlessly without being redirected to malicious sites or refreshing the site multiple times to get a download link**

 just run the main.py file